-If you just pulled off a major Labor Day Weekend BBQ feast, there is a good chance some tasty leftovers linger behind.
-Put them to good use with these simple ideas for turning BBQ leftovers into delicious new eats.
+If you just pulled off a major Memorial Day Weekend BBQ feast, there is a good chance some tasty leftovers linger behind.
+Put them to good use with these simple ideas for turning leftover BBQ into delicious new eats.

 Everyone knows that the excitement and anticipation over Thanksgiving are as much about all of the delicious possibilities of the next day’s leftovers as it is about the meal itself.
 Well, I say the same can be said of hosting a big backyard barbecue in the summer.

 We’ve already covered 11 of the best things you can make with leftover BBQ brisket but what about those extra hamburgers, hot dogs, grilled corn, and potato salad?
 Here is a list of creative ways to make the most of all those other barbecue staples once the grill’s been turned off.